Frequently Asked Questions

 My student is sick; what should they do, and how do they communicate this information to their professors?

-- If on campus, they should visit Student Health Service (Reynolds Gymnasium, Wellbeing Center, Ground Floor).
+- If on campus, they should visit Deacon Health (Reynolds Gymnasium, Wellbeing Center, Ground Floor).
 Once there, make an appointment or wait to be seen,

-- If they are diagnosed with an ailment, especially one that will result in missed classes, they should ask that Student Health Services communicate directly with the Office of Academic Advising, who can then reach out to said professors to notify them of your student’s situation.
+- If they are diagnosed with an ailment, especially one that will result in missed classes, they should ask that Deacon Health communicate directly with the Office of Academic Advising, who can then reach out to said professors to notify them of your student’s situation.

 - Your student is still responsible for communicating with their professors about adhering to what’s outlined in the syllabus (e.g. attendance, missed work, deadlines, exams, etc.).

-- If your student cannot be seen at Student Health Services or chooses to visit an off-campus provider, they should request that said provider communicate with Student Health Services about their condition (e.g. have the provider fax over information, etc.).
+- If your student cannot be seen at Deacon Health or chooses to visit an off-campus provider, they should request that said provider communicate with Deacon Health about their condition (e.g. have the provider fax over information, etc.).